clickforjanaka/folio/README.md

 Sketch recognition will be implemented with AR(Augmented Reality) to demonstrate the colouring process with animations.

 Voice recognition which will trigger various audio responses related to the cartoon character will be implemented.

+# Give us a star if this usefull :star:  :star:  :star: